YeongOh/Shoppy/README.md

 deployed at https://earnest-choux-5c3d39.netlify.app/

-simple shopping website\n
+simple shopping website

-functions:
+# functions

-login and logout\n
+login and logout

-can add a product if the account is verified as admin\n add a product to the cart\n
+can add a product if the account is verified as admin

+add a product to the cart

-react query\n
+react query

-react icons\n
+react icons

-react router\n
+react router

-tailwind\n
-firebase\n
-cloudinary\n
+tailwind

+firebase

+cloudinary